seanmccorkle1/leetcode-in-javascript/README.md

 # Leetcode questions

-These are some leetcode puzzles i've been solving over the past few months.
+Some leetcode puzzles I've been solving.

 It uses the [LeetHub](https://github.com/QasimWani/LeetHub) extension to automatically copy my solution to a folder.